kossnocorp/role/README.md

 $('@form')
 ```

-You can combine role with other selectors, but that is not recommended:
+You can combine role with other selectors as well:

 `<form class="dark" role="login_form" method="post"></form>`: